gedrick/Screensaver-Simulator-5000/README.md

 it would happen organically given enough time.
 I figured it'd be quicker to build this than to keep staring at the PLEX screensaver for another hour, or probably more.

+You can change the size of the screen, the rate that the icon bounces around, and the time (ms) between ticks.
+I felt that was sufficient enough for something so beautifully pointless.

 # Installation

 Clone the project, run the following: